What people dislike about todays mental health care

 MindReset App as an Eye Movement based Emotional Memory Reconsolidation Interference

-In the MindReset app we implement a method we have developed over the past 25 years in tried and tested behavioural change work in private practice.
+In the MindReset app we implement a method we have developed over the past 25 years with tried and tested behavioural change work in private practice.
 A method we call Split Second Unlearning (SSU), which is based on a process of "unlearning" traumatic responses at the speed in which they were originally created.
 This is achieved by use of eye tracking to detect the eye pattern of the emotional memory access, followed by destabilization of the emotional memory, then interruption of the eye movement patterns causing a memory reconsolidation interference and finally reassessment of the eye patterns to ensure the intervention was successful.
-We are working on publishing a paper on the SSU method during 2021.

 Download MindReset Now!